wics-uw/website/content/pages/constitution.md

     2. The current committee will then select evaluate the applications received and select applicants for interviews;

+    3. A single interview shall be held for each candidate.
+Interviews shall not exceed 30 minutes in length;

-    3. The current committee will select interviewers.
-Interviewers should be chosen by the current committee, and are expected to disclose any conflicts of interest when presented with the list of candidates.
+    4. The current committee will select interviewers.
+Two interviewers should be chosen by the current committee, and are expected to disclose any conflicts of interest when presented with the list of candidates.
 If a conflict of interest arises, an alternate interviewer shall be chosen.
-       In any case, if no interviewer is explicitly chosen and there is no conflict of interest, the current Chair shall conduct the interviews;
+       In any case, if no interviewer is explicitly chosen and there is no conflict of interest, the current Chair and Secretary shall conduct the interviews;

+    5. Two interviewers must be present at every interview, and each shall provide their evaluation to the rest of the committee in the form of written notes.
+The same two interviewers should attend every interview, if possible, to maintain consistency in evaluations;

+    6. The interviewers shall take care to ensure that the interview candidate is as comfortable as possible during the interview, to minimize the stress and anxiety inherent in an interview setting;

+    7. The interviewers must

-    4. Interviews are intended to introduce the new volunteer to the committee's values, give them background on the committee's activities, and evaluate them for a position on the committee for the next term.
+        1. give the volunteer background on the committee's activities,

+        2. explain the available roles on the committee,

+        3. introduce them to the committee's values, and

+        4. stress the time commitment involved for a committee role.

+    8. The interviewers can then ask questions to evaluate the volunteer for a position on the committee for the next term.
+Interviewers must emphasize that even if the candidate is not chosen for a committee role, they are welcome to volunteer and attend events, and will extend a formal invitation to the first volunteer meeting of the upcoming term.

-    5. Using the applications and interview feedback, the current committee will ultimately select the members of the committee for next term.
+    9. Using the applications and interview feedback, the current committee will ultimately select the members of the committee for next term.

 3.  *Returning committee members,* who have served on the committee within the